jaredly/geometricart/Roadmap.md

   - so maybe this is a copy/paste? could be cool tbh.
     - for now, just do circles

+- [ ] lol ok, refactoring UI state to be a single dispatch. b/c why not amirite

 - [ ] For animating the history, let's allow you to specify zoom and such!
   - so like, go to a key frame, allow you to pan/zoom around until it's perfect
   - "pre-seed" it with the committed views I guesssss of what is there